natebabyak/SkyFlip/README.md

 # Features

-These features have been released but may be subject to changes in the future.
+These features have been released but are subject to changes.

 ## Bazaar Flipper